kimtth/mcp-aoai-web-browsing/README.md

 ```
 uv run: Run a script.
 uv venv: Create a new virtual environment.
 By default, '.venv'.
-uv add --script: Add a dependency to a script
+uv add: Add a dependency to a script
-uv remove --script: Remove a dependency from a script
+uv remove: Remove a dependency from a script
 uv sync: Sync (Install) the project's dependencies with the environment.
 ```